ci-lab-cz/streamd/README.md

   -i [FILENAME ...], --input [FILENAME ...]
                         input file with prolif output for the unique molecule.
 Supported formats: *.csv
                         Ex: plifs.csv
-  -o FILENAME, --occupancy FILENAME
+  --occupancy float
                         minimum occupancy of the unique contacts to show.
 Show all contacts by default.
-  --filt_only_H         filt residues where only hydrophobic contacts occur --width FILENAME      width of the output picture --height FILENAME     height of the output picture --base_size FILENAME  base size of the output picture
+  --filt_only_H         filt residues where only hydrophobic contacts occur --width int      width of the output picture --height int     height of the output picture --base_size int  base size of the output picture
 ```

 ### Logging